4d/docs/docs/FormObjects/properties_CoordinatesAndSizing.md

 The maximum width of the column (in pixels).
 The width of the column cannot be increased beyond this value when resizing the column or form.

->When resizing the form, if the ""Grow" [horizontal sizing](properties-ResizingOptions.md#horizontal-sizing) property was assigned to the list box, the right-most column will be increased beyond its maximum width if necessary.
+>When resizing the form, if the ["Grow" horizontal sizing](properties_ResizingOptions.md#horizontal-sizing) property was assigned to the list box, the right-most column will be increased beyond its maximum width if necessary.

 #### JSON Grammar